At IIT Institute of Design we are committed to facing today’s thorniest challenges head on.

 Our solutions go beyond borders.

 ID's long history of doing project work with partners and consortia demonstrates the potential for applied design across the private and public sectors as well as the need for such an approach on a global level.
-Engaging communities around the world, the Action Lab builds on that success and is positioned to make greater impact as more and more people contribute to knowledge transfer and the building of cooperative, intelligent, and responsible futures.
+Engaging communities around the world, the Action Lab builds on that success and is positioned to make a greater impact as more and more people contribute to knowledge transfer and the building of cooperative, intelligent, and responsible futures.

 Action Lab Director